nkathireshan/Power-of-Data-Transformation-in-Model-Building/README.md

 Observation:

 If the Model is build using the raw data, the model is not improving more than 65% of Accuracy.

-By Using the transformed data, the Basic model like Logistic Regression itself gives 98% Accuracy and SVM out performed by giving 100% result
+After transformation, just the Statistical model Logistic Regression itself gives 98% Accuracy and SVM out performed it by giving 100% prediction result.